Skip to main content

 Cambridge Gate

-The scheme is conceived as two elegantly proportioned 7-storey buildings; one fronting Adelaide Road and the other addressing Haverstock Hill.
-Between these two blocks the massing steps down to form a generously landscaped courtyard that, together with the proposal’s light toned facades creates a complementary foil to the distinctive ox blood red tiles and prow of the adjacent Grade-II listed Chalk Farm Station.
+The scheme is conceived as two elegantly proportioned seven-storey buildings; one fronting Adelaide Road and the other addressing Haverstock Hill.
+Between these two blocks the massing steps down to form a generously landscaped courtyard that, together with the proposal’s light toned façades creates a complementary foil to the distinctive ox-blood red tiles and prow of the adjacent Grade-II listed Chalk Farm Station.

 The new building will replace the existing car storage facility Eton Garages (1939) with 77 high quality and generously sized apartments, the majority of which are dual or triple aspect and a small linking block to the west houses a mix of Social Rented and Intermediate Affordable apartments.